 Mingenew is often described as the true heart of WA’s wildflower country.
 Amongst a diverse range of native pink and white everlastings, yellow pom pom wildflowers occupy immense meadows as far as the eye can see and Mingenew is also blessed with several species that are unique to the region.

 A call to our Mingenew Spring Caravan Park, Mingenew Visitor Centre or the Shire is a great way to find exactly where the best spots are, at the optimum times.
 Below we have listed the areas where many of the wildflowers are at their blossoming best, super close to the centre of town.

 Located just 33 km from Mingenew, the Coalseam Conservation Park will blow your mind!
 A beautiful drive into the park exposes you to massive riverbank cliffs which still reveal 250 million years of geological history.
 A walk along the Irwin River bed will uncover perfectly preserved marine fossils which were here when the area was covered by a Permian sea.

 From a wildflower point of view, Coalseam Conservation Park is a true nirvana, best known for its incredible range of annuals and perennials due to the park’s diverse habitat range and location between sandplain and arid country.

 Mingenew makes for a great ‘stay point’, where you can make day trips to Coalseam and then enjoy all the benefits of our unique hospitality and amenities.

-Depot Hill is wonderful spot for an abundance of wildflowers, native animals and a picnic on the banks of the river under the gum trees.
-Just five minutes from Mingenew, the very camera friendly area offers easy access to a multitude of wildflower species or, for those of you who enjoy a good walk, you can carry on along the bush track to discover the historic WW2 Army Rifle Range.
+Depot Hill is a wonderful spot for an abundance of wildflowers, native animals and a picnic on the banks of the river under the gum trees.
+Just five minutes from Mingenew, the very camera-friendly area offers easy access to a multitude of wildflower species or, for those of you who enjoy a good walk, you can carry on along the bush track to discover the historic WW2 Army Rifle Range.

 Find out more at the Tourist & Promotions Centre